Nitro compound: Reactions

-Acid-base reactions
+Virtually all aromatic amines (e.g. aniline) are derived from nitroaromatics through such catalytic hydrogenation.
+A variation is formation of a dimethylaminoarene with palladium on carbon and formaldehyde:

 The α-carbon of nitroalkanes is somewhat acidic.
-The pKa values of nitromethane and 2-nitropropane are respectively 17.2 and 16.9 in dimethyl sulfoxide (DMSO) solution.
-These values suggest an aqueous pKa of around 11.
+The pKa values of nitromethane and 2-nitropropane are respectively 17.2 and 16.9 in dimethyl sulfoxide (DMSO) solution, suggesting an aqueous pKa of around 11.
 In other words, these carbon acids can be deprotonated in aqueous solution.
-The conjugate base is called a nitronate, they are formed as intermediates in the nitroaldol reaction and Nef reactions.
+The conjugate base is called a nitronate, and behaves similar to an enolate.
+In the nitroaldol reaction, it adds directly to aldehydes, and, with enones, can serve as a Michael donor.
+Conversely, a nitroalkene reacts with enols as a Michael acceptor.
+Nitrosating a nitronate gives a nitrolic acid.

-Condensation reactions
+Nitronates are also key intermediates in the Nef reaction: when exposed to acids or oxidants, a nitronate hydrolyzes to a carbonyl and (respectively) azanone or nitric acid.

-Nitromethane undergoes base-catalyzed additions to aldehydes in 1,2-addition in the nitroaldol reaction.
-Similarly, it adds to alpha-beta unsaturated carbonyl compounds as a 1,4-addition in the Michael reaction as a Michael donor.
-Nitroalkenes are Michael acceptors in the Michael reaction with enolate compounds.
+Grignard reagents combine with nitro compounds to give a nitrone; but a Grignard reagent with an α hydrogen will then add again to the nitrone to give a hydroxylamine salt.